openlilylib/snippets/notation-snippets/guitar-string-bending/README.md

 -----------

 * Quarter tone bends are not supported.
-* Line breaks are not supported.
-If a bending is broken by a line break, the file won't compile: the workaround is using \noBreak.
+* Line breaks over bending notes are not supported and they are currently disabled, because otherwise the file would not compile as soon as page formatting decisions create such a situation.
 * You can't use hammer-on and pull-off when `\bendOn` is active, because this snippet uses and transforms the slur engraver.
 This implies that you cannot, for instance, start a pull-off right after a bend release.